DigitalSlideArchive/HistomicsTK/README.rst

    :target: https://gitter.im/DigitalSlideArchive/HistomicsTK?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge
    :alt: Join the chat at https://gitter.im/DigitalSlideArchive/HistomicsTK

-HistomicsTK is a Python and REST API for the analysis of Histopathology images in association with clinical and genomic data.
+HistomicsTK is a Python toolkit for the analysis of Histopathology images in association with clinical and genomic data.

 Histopathology, which involves the examination of thin-slices of diseased